bigskysoftware/_hyperscript/www/docs.md

 clarify your code.

 Which of these options you choose for property access is up to you.
-We recommend the possessive form in most cases as being the most "hyperscripty", with the `of` form being chosen when it helps clarify some code by putting the final property at the front of the expression.
+We recommend the possessive form in most cases as being the most "hyperscripty", with the `of` form being chosen when it helps to clarify some code by putting the final property at the front of the expression.

 ##### Flat Mapping

-Inspired by [jQuery](https://jquery.org), another feature of property access in hyperscript is that, when a property is access on an
-Array-like object, it will [flat-map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flatMap) the results to a single, linear array of that property applied to all values within the array.
+Inspired by [jQuery](https://jquery.org), another feature of property access in hyperscript is that, when a property of an Array-like object is accessed, it will [flat-map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flatMap) the results to a single, linear array of that property applied to all values within the array.

   ~~~ hyperscript